How to buy Australian Silica Quartz Group (ASQ) shares

 Have Australian Silica Quartz Group's shares ever split?

-Australian Silica Quartz Group's shares were split on a 110:100 basis on 24 January 2008.
-So if you had owned 100 shares the day before before the split, the next day you'd have owned 110 shares.
+Australian Silica Quartz Group's shares were split on a 110:100 basis on 25 January 2008.
+So if you had owned 100 shares the day before the split, the next day you would own 110 shares.
 This wouldn't directly have changed the overall worth of your Australian Silica Quartz Group shares – just the quantity.
 However, indirectly, the new 9.1% lower share price could have impacted the market appetite for Australian Silica Quartz Group shares which in turn could have impacted Australian Silica Quartz Group's share price.

 Australian Silica Quartz Group share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Australian Silica Quartz Group's is 1.1964.
-This would suggest that Australian Silica Quartz Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Australian Silica Quartz Group's is 0.6302.
+This would suggest that Australian Silica Quartz Group's shares are less volatile than average (for this exchange).

 Australian Silica Quartz Group overview